- Student AffairsStudent Affairs

 Students who use dartboards are encouraged not to place them near doorways or hallways where a dart may strike someone.
-Students are also encouraged to avoid charges for dart holes in walls by investing in a 4-foot by 8-foot piece of homosote (costing around $12) on which to mount the dartboard.
+Students are also encouraged to avoid charges for dart holes in walls by investing in a 4-foot by 8-foot piece of Homasote (costing around $12) on which to mount the dartboard.

 College officials may periodically inspect students’ rooms during the academic year to check the condition of safety systems, structure and furnishings.
 Examinations may occur during the two academic semesters, during Winter Recess and at the end of the academic year.
-During vacations, efforts are made under the authority of the Director of Student Affairs to recover from residence hall rooms such college property as library books, dining hall utensils and gymnasium equipment.
-For fire safety, maintenance and security reasons, private locks may not be installed or used in college residences.
+During vacations, efforts are made under the authority of the Director of Student Affairs to recover from residence hall rooms such College property as library books, dining hall utensils and gymnasium equipment.
+For fire safety, maintenance and security reasons, private locks may not be installed or used in College residences.
 Students who install private locks on their doors will be assessed a $75 charge.
 College officials retain the right of access to students’ rooms at all times.

-The occupants of each room will be held accountable for missing or damaged furniture, for the fabric of the room and for any college property found in the room if it was moved into the room without permission.
-A charge will be assessed to the occupants of a room for each item of misappropriated college property.
+The occupants of each room will be held accountable for missing or damaged furniture, for the fabric of the room and for any College property found in the room if it was moved into the room without permission.
+A charge will be assessed to the occupants of a room for each item of misappropriated College property.
 In the event that common-area furniture is moved and left outside a student residence, a $50-per-item moving charge, plus the cost of repairing any damage the furniture sustained, will be assessed to the residences.

-Students are responsible for the college furniture and for restoring each room to its original condition.
-Removed furniture must be stored in accordance with the college storage policies and returned to the room before the student moves out.
-Failure to return any college furniture will result in a fine per item.
-Because moving charges and furniture replacement charges can be expensive, students should restore college furniture to their rooms if they wish to avoid these charges.
+Students are responsible for the College furniture and for restoring each room to its original condition.
+Removed furniture must be stored in accordance with the College storage policies and returned to the room before the student moves out.
+Failure to return any College furniture will result in a fine per item.
+Because moving charges and furniture replacement charges can be expensive, students should restore College furniture to their rooms if they wish to avoid these charges.
 Students who do not leave their rooms in neat condition will be charged.
-A neat room contains no trash, recycling, cinder blocks or non-college furniture.
+A neat room contains no trash, recycling, cinder blocks or non-College furniture.

-Students are held responsible for damage to their rooms and to any college property therein.
-Students are expected to report all damages to their rooms, common rooms, hallways, bathrooms and other areas of the residence, whether accidental or otherwise, to the RC, so that repairs can be made.
+Students are held responsible for damage to their rooms and to any College property therein.
+Students are expected to report all damages to their rooms, common rooms, hallways, bathrooms and other areas of the residence, whether accidental or otherwise, to the Resident Counselor, so that repairs can be made.
 Students are asked to review Room Condition Inventories when moving in and are held accountable for leaving rooms in the stated condition when moving out.
 If there are any discrepancies between inventories and actual room conditions, they should be reported to the Resident Counselor, who will then notify the Dorm Damage office.
 Otherwise students should sign the form, keep one copy for their own records and return the other copies either to their RCs or directly to Facilities.

-The person directly responsible for the damage to common areas will be expected to acknowledge responsibility in order to avoid having all occupants of the building charged proportionately for repairs.
+The person directly responsible for damage to common areas will be expected to acknowledge responsibility in order to avoid having all occupants of the building charged proportionately for repairs.
 In case of negligent or intentional damage, the persons responsible may be fined by the dean and subject to other disciplinary actions, as well as made to pay restitution.
 Students will also be held accountable for damage caused by their guests.
-In addition, discharged fire extinguishers and items damaged in or missing from the lounges or common areas will be charged to the residents of the floor or residence as appropriate.
+In addition, discharged fire extinguishers and items damaged in or missing from lounges or common areas will be charged to the residents of the floor or residence as appropriate.

-The college prohibits ongoing excessive noise in its residences at any time.
+The College prohibits ongoing excessive noise in its residences at any time.
 Repeated noise violations may result in a room reassignment, disciplinary action or a fine of up to $100.

 An important part of any party involves planning for cleanup.
 Hosts should always inspect the party area 30 minutes before the party begins and carefully note any preexisting damage.
 Cleanup regulations are listed below:

-- Students will need all-purpose cleaner provided by the college.
+- Students will need all-purpose cleaner provided by the College.

-- Students will also need extra trash bags provided by the college.
+- Students will also need extra trash bags provided by the College.

 - Students must pick up all trash, both inside and outside the building, and bring it to the designated rubbish-removal area.